Finding Minimum Matching Cuts in $H$-free Graphs: Polynomial-Time Results

-\begin{claimproof} To see this, recall that $x_1 \, x_2 \, x_3$ is an induced $P_3$.
-Since $u$ and $v$ are both uncoloured, they cannot be adjacent to $P$ and at most one can be adjacent to $r$.
-Further, if $r$ was adjacent to $x_2$ or $x_3$, $u$ would have been coloured red.
+\begin{claimproof} To see this, note first that $\beta \, \dots \, \alpha$ is an induced path since it is a shortest path in $D'$.
+Since $x$ and $y$ are both uncoloured, they cannot be adjacent to $D'$ and at most one can be adjacent to $b$.
+Further, if $b$ was adjacent to a red vertex in $D'$, $x$ would have been coloured blue.
+Also, $b$ is not adjacent to any blue vertex on the path $\beta \, \dots \, \alpha$, by our choice of $\beta$.
 Thus, $P'$ is an induced path. \end{claimproof}

-\begin{myclaim} If $v$ is coloured red, we can find in polynomial time a minimum red-blue $(R,B)$-colouring of $G$ or conclude that no such colouring exists. \end{myclaim} \begin{claimproof} We colour $v$ red and propagate the colouring.
-Hence, by~R2, $u$ is red as well.
-We branch over the $O(n^3)$ colourings of the neighbours of $r,u$ and $v$.
-If $Z$ is dominated by $R$ we apply Lemma~\ref{L-monodom}.
+\clapp{\ref{t-p8}}{3} If $y$ is coloured blue, we can find in polynomial time a minimum red-blue $(R,B)$-colouring of $G$ or conclude that no such colouring exists.

+\begin{claimproof} We colour $y$ blue and propagate the colouring.
+Hence, by~R2, $x$ is blue as well.
+We branch over the $O(n^3)$ colourings of the neighbours of $b,x$ and $y$.
+If $Z$ is dominated by $B$ we apply Lemma~\ref{L-monodom}.
 We either obtain a red-blue $(R,B)$-colouring and remember its value or conclude that no such colouring exists and discard the branch.